Is the Sky the Limit?

 Drones have become a vital tool in the property and construction industries in recent years, enabling everything from condition surveys to survey-grade data capture at virtually any location.
 But there’s still a great deal of misinformation about where you can fly, particularly in London.

-James Dunthorne, UAV Technical Manager at surveying company Plowman Craven, debunks the five biggest myths that potential clients worry most about…
+James Dunthorne, Plowman Craven's UAV Technical Manager, debunks the five biggest myths that potential clients worry most about…

-You’re not allowed to fly in heavily built-up areas…
+Myth #1: You’re not allowed to fly in built-up areas…

 This is true for hobbyist flyers, because the Air Navigation Order prohibits them flying within 150m of a congested area.
 But as a commercial operator, having what is called a ‘Permission for Commercial Operations’ (PfCO) enables you to fly - as long as you can stay a minimum of 50m from people and property on take-off and 30m in flight.

 In practice, though, it’s not particularly beneficial because in the centre of London there aren’t many places where you can maintain those distances, particularly when taking off.
 So, to be able to work effectively, you need to reduce those distances and that means having an ‘Operational Safety Case’ (OSC).
 When an operator applies to the CAA for an OSC (we submitted a 280-page document), the following three things are being considered:

 - The Platform you are using – high-quality with lots of proven safety features